 We produce policy documents such as Empty Homes: National Commitment, Local Action (2010) and From empty promise to national action plan (2009) to encourage a deeper understanding of the empty homes issue amongst decision makers and to highlight pratical solutions.

 How does the EHN work?

-The Empty Homes Network currently has around 400 members.
-Legally, it is an unincorporated association.
-Currently, it has no paid employees and its day-to-day administration is handled by a specialist support agency peer2peer services.
-It relies on the participation of its members to be effective.
-The website forums are the main channels of communication.
-The Executive comprises representatives from all the regional fora plus elected Officers.
+The Empty Homes Network currently has around 500 members.
+We are an unincorporated association.
+Currently, we have no paid employees.
+Instead day-to-day administration is handled by a specialist support agency peer2peer services.
+We rely on the participation of our members to make our work effective.
+The website forums are the main channels of communication and we also send out e-newsletters on specific issues.